 5.0.10 All geese must have access to water for behavioral needs (see section 7.4).

 5.0.12 Poultry systems must be arranged and managed in such a way to minimize mortality.

 5.0.13 Where identification is required it must not cause harm to the bird.

 5.1 Management of Breeding Flocks and Laying Birds

 5.1.1 Birds must be allowed to molt naturally.
 Forced molting is prohibited.

-If the farm is not compliant with AWA meat chicken standards, only under exceptional circumstances may a farmer seek permission from the AWA program to end the life of a flock prior two laying cycles.
+If the farm is not compliant with AWA meat goose standards, only under exceptional circumstances may a farmer seek permission from AGW to end the life of a flock prior two laying cycles.

 5.2 Provision for Hatching

 Note: The following standards apply if hatching takes place on or under the control of the approved farm.

 5.2.2 A goose sitting on eggs may be removed from the flock and excluded from ranging and foraging areas during brooding and for up to four weeks after the goslings have hatched as long as the indoor and foraging area requirements in standard 8.1.3 are met.